External Scholarships and Bursaries A-B

 BURNABY HISTORICAL SOCIETY SCHOLARSHIP - donated by Dr. Violet & Dr. Bythe Eagles in honour of Evelyn Salisbury

-AVAILABLE TO: A student enrolled at an accredited university or college and provde proof that he or she is enrolled in a majors or honours programme in Canadian History with good acdemic standing.
+AVAILABLE TO: A student enrolled at an accredited university or college in a majors or honours program in Canadian History with good academic standing.

 The Burnaby Historical Society Scholarship Committee

 6501 Deer Lake Ave.

 Burnaby, B.C.
 V5G 3T6